The Faerie Queene: Poetic structure

 The Faerie Queene was written in Spenserian stanza, which Spenser created specifically for The Faerie Queene.
-Spenser varied existing epic stanza forms, the rhyme royal used by Chaucer, with the rhyme pattern ABABBCC, and the ottava rima, which originated in Italy, with the rhyme pattern ABABABCC.
-Spenser's stanza is the longest of the three, with nine iambic lines – the first eight of them five footed, that is, pentameters, and the ninth six footed, that is, a hexameter, or Alexandrine – which form "interlocking quatrains and a final couplet".
+Spenser varied existing epic stanza forms, the rhyme royal used by Chaucer with the rhyme pattern ABABBCC, and the ottava rima with the rhyme pattern ABABABCC.
+Spenser's stanza is the longest of the three, with nine iambic lines.
+The first eight lines are five-footed, that is, pentameters.
+The ninth line is six-footed, that is, a hexameter, or Alexandrine.
+Altogether these form two "interlocking quatrains and a final couplet".
 The rhyme pattern is ABABBCBCC.
 Over two thousand stanzas were written for the 1590 Faerie Queene.
-Many see Spenser's purposeful use of archaic language as an intentional means of aligning himself with Chaucer and placing himself within a trajectory of building English national literary history.

 Theological structure

 In Elizabethan England, no subject was more familiar to writers than theology.
 Elizabethans learned to embrace religious studies in petty school, where they "read from selections from the Book of Common Prayer and memorized Catechisms from the Scriptures".
 This influence is evident in Spenser's text, as demonstrated in the moral allegory of Book I. Here, allegory is organized in the traditional arrangement of Renaissance theological treatises and confessionals.
 While reading Book I, audiences first encounter original sin, justification and the nature of sin before analysing the church and the sacraments.
 Despite this pattern, Book I is not a theological treatise; within the text, "moral and historical allegories intermingle" and the reader encounters elements of romance.
-However, Spenser's method is not "a rigorous and unyielding allegory," but "a compromise among conflicting elements".
+However, Spenser's method is not "a rigorous and unyielding allegory", but "a compromise among conflicting elements".
 In Book I of The Faerie Queene the discussion of the path to salvation begins with original sin and justification, skipping past initial matters of God, the Creeds, and Adam's fall from grace.
 This literary decision is pivotal because these doctrines "center the fundamental theological controversies of the Reformation".